aditib738/my-website/content/authors/admin/_index.md

   url:

 # Short bio (displayed in user profile at end of posts)
-bio: My current research interests lie in studying social norms and inequality of opportunity in South Asia.
+bio: My current research interests lie in gender and labor markets in South Asia.

 # Interests to show in About widget
 interests: